tsfrt/gitops-example/README.md

 - fluentbit
 ```

-If so, apply the profile
+If so, apply the profile (note that you need to select the correct app and data.yaml based on your deployment)

 ```bash
 ytt -f cluster-apps/shared-services.yaml -f cluster-config/shared-services/data.yaml --file-mark 'data.yaml:type=data'  | kubectl apply -f-